EdinburghMeaningSciences/modals_database/README.md

 # Cross-linguistic dataset of force-flavor combinations in modal elements

 This repository stores data in the Cross-linguistic dataset of force-flavor combinations in modal elements (Uegaki, Mucha, Engels, Hannon & Fred Whibley. accepted.
-Cross-linguistic dataset of force-flavor combinations in modal elements. _Linguistic Variation_)
+Cross-linguistic dataset of force-flavor combinations in modal elements. _Linguistic Variation_).
+The dataset contains the data in a machine-readable csv format (in the `language-data` directory) and in a pdf format (in the `language-questionnaires` directory).
+Please refer to Uegaki (accpted) for the description of the data in the pdf format.
+Below we describe the csv format.

 ## Basic repository structure